 This project will help create performance measures relevant to gaps in care based on CPG recommendations with the goal of submitting these measures to CMS for use in quality reporting.

 Dr. McCollam Named 2020 Top Doctor by Castle Connolly

-Dr. McCollam has been chosen as a Castle Connolly and Atlanta Magazine Top Doctor for 2019.
+Dr. McCollam has been chosen as a Castle Connolly Top Doctor for 2020.
 Castle Connolly identifies Top Doctors based on an extensive nomination process.
 The national physician-led research team reviews and rigorously screens all nominated physicians before selecting those regarded as the most outstanding healthcare providers in the country.
-Dr. McCollam has been named a top hand orthopedic surgeon in Atlanta for ten straight years -- from 2010 - 2019.
+Dr. McCollam has been named a top hand orthopedic surgeon in Atlanta from 2010 - 2020 by both Castle Connolly and Atlanta Magazine.

 Dr. McCollam Chosen as Vitals "Top 10 Doctor"